Bracha: Safek berakhah

-In certain cases it is doubtful whether a blessing should be said.
-For example, when someone doesn't remember whether he has already recited the proper blessing or not.
-One cannot argue to recite the blessing "just to be sure", because it is forbidden to say a "berakhah levatalah" (an unnecessary blessing) so as not to transgress the grave prohibition of taking God's name in vain.
-The ruling in such cases is to say the blessing in a D'Oraita case, and to not say it in a D'Rabbanan case.
+In certain cases, it is doubtful whether a blessing should be said, such as if someone doesn't remember whether they have already recited the proper blessing.
+One cannot argue to recite the blessing "just to be sure", because it is forbidden to say an unnecessary blessing so as not to transgress the grave prohibition of taking God's name in vain.
+The halakhic ruling in such cases is to say the blessing in a deʿOraita case, and not to say it in a derabbanan case.